Southern Negro Youth Congress: Communism in the Southern Negro Youth Congress

-Eighth and Last Conference Meeting
+Eighth and last conference meeting

 The Southern Negro Youth Conference in 1948 held their eighth Southern Negro Youth Congress Conference that also happened to be the last conference.
 The meeting was held on April 23, 24, and 25, 1948 in Birmingham, Alabama where the headquarters was located.
 The eighth conference attracted national news headlines as well as showed the extent of control over the lives of citizens that lived in the South.
 During this time the Police Commissioner was Bull Connor who used everything in his power to prevent the Southern Negro Youth Congress from gathering stating that the separation of races was required and that any action that disobeyed this law was to be reinforced by the police.
 The Southern Negro Youth Congress looked for churches to hold the meetings but upon securing a location to use Bull Connor would often intervene and call the Minister of the church facilities being used and state that since the Southern Negro Youth Congress was an interracial organization that the meeting would violate the state of Alabama’s laws.
 Three black churches turned down the Southern Negro Youth Congress before Reverend H. Douglas Oliver allowed the meeting to be held in his pastor of the Alliance Gospel Tabernacle.
 The meeting was held on May 1, 1948 and upon arrival all white members were arrested and charged for breaking the segregation laws.
 Despite this occurrence the meeting still commenced with the remaining black members under the segregated conditions.
 At the meeting the Southern Negro Youth Congress passed resolutions condemning the segregation laws and denying any affiliation with the Communist Party.
 The contentions of the party were not accepted by the U.S. Department of Justice and shortly after the meeting Edward K. Weaver; president of the Southern Negro Youth Congress was forced to resign.